Blue: Etymology and linguistics

 Several languages, including Japanese and Lakota Sioux, use the same word to describe blue and green.
 For example, in Vietnamese, the colour of both tree leaves and the sky is xanh.
 In Japanese, the word for blue (青, ao) is often used for colours that English speakers would refer to as green, such as the colour of a traffic signal meaning "go".
-In Lakota, the word tȟó is used for both blue and green, the two colours not being distinguished in older Lakota.
-(For more on this subject, see Distinguishing blue from green in language.)
+In Lakota, the word tȟó is used for both blue and green, the two colours not being distinguished in older Lakota (for more on this subject, see Blue–green distinction in language).

 Linguistic research indicates that languages do not begin by having a word for the colour blue.
 Colour names often developed individually in natural languages, typically beginning with black and white (or dark and light), and then adding red, and only much later – usually as the last main category of colour accepted in a language – adding the colour blue, probably when blue pigments could be manufactured reliably in the culture using that language.

 Optics and colour theory

-Human eyes perceive blue when observing light which has a dominant wavelength of roughly 450–495 nanometres.
-Blues with a higher frequency and thus a shorter wavelength gradually look more violet, while those with a lower frequency and a longer wavelength gradually appear more green.
-Pure blue, in the middle, has a wavelength of 470 nanometres.
+The term blue generally describes colours perceived by humans observing light with a dominant wavelength between approximately 450 and 495 nanometres.
+Blues with a higher frequency and thus a shorter wavelength gradually look more violet, while those with a lower frequency and a longer wavelength gradually appear more cyan.
+Purer blues are in the middle of this range, e.g., around 470 nanometres.

-Isaac Newton included blue as one of the seven colours in his first description the visible spectrum.
+Isaac Newton included blue as one of the seven colours in his first description of the visible spectrum.
 He chose seven colours because that was the number of notes in the musical scale, which he believed was related to the optical spectrum.
-He included indigo, the hue between blue and violet, as one of the separate colours, though today it is usually considered a hue of blue.
+He included indigo, the hue between blue and violet, as one of the separate colours, though today it would be categorised as blue.

-In painting and traditional colour theory, blue is one of the three primary colours of pigments (red, yellow, blue), which can be mixed to form a wide gamut of colours.
+In painting and traditional colour theory, blue is one of the three primary colours (red, yellow, blue), which can be mixed to form a wide gamut of colours (although the modern CMY model is able to achieve a much wider gamut).
 Red and blue mixed together form violet, blue and yellow together form green.
 Mixing all three primary colours together produces a dark brown.
-From the Renaissance onward, painters used this system to create their colours.
-(See RYB colour model.)
+From the Renaissance onward, painters used this system to create their colours (see RYB colour model).

 The RYB model was used for colour printing by Jacob Christoph Le Blon as early as 1725.
 Later, printers discovered that more accurate colours could be created by using combinations of cyan, magenta, yellow, and black ink, put onto separate inked plates and then overlaid one at a time onto paper.
 This method could produce almost all the colours in the spectrum with reasonable accuracy.

 On the HSV colour wheel, the complement of blue is yellow; that is, a colour corresponding to an equal mixture of red and green light.
-On a colour wheel based on traditional colour theory (RYB) where blue was considered a primary colour, its complementary colour is considered to be orange (based on the Munsell colour wheel).
+On a colour wheel based on traditional colour theory (RYB) where blue was considered a primary colour, its complementary colour is considered to be orange.